 Christine Lohman has an extensive background in corporate communication and strategic planning and brings to the Board a high level of marketing communication and corporate governance expertise.
 She owned and operated one of Queensland’s leading public relations companies which formed part of a national group advising major ASX listed companies and government.

-Christine currently serves as a director on the board of The Sisters of the Good Samaritan Foundation and is a member of St Vincents Australia Health Limited Queensland Advisory Committee.
-Past directorships include Workcover Queensland, St Vincent’s and Holy Spirit Health Limited, Board of Governance for St Pauls, The Brisbane College of Theology, The 1994 World Masters Games, The Office of Economic Development for the City of Brisbane, Tourism Brisbane and several not for profit organisations.
-Until recently she provided professional counsel to the Board of Gladstone Ports Corporation and served on the Queensland Governments Clean and Healthy Air for Gladstone Industry Reference Group.
+Christine currently serves as a Member on the Australian Institute of Company Directors Gold Coast Regional Committee, she recently served as a director on the Board of the Good Samaritan Foundation and was a member of St Vincent’s Australia Health Limited Queensland Advisory Committee.
+Other past directorships include WorkCover Queensland, St Vincent’s and Holy Spirit Health Limited, Board of Governance for St Pauls, The Brisbane College of Theology, The 1994 World Masters Games, The Office of Economic Development for the City of Brisbane, Tourism Brisbane and several not for profit organisations.
+She provided professional counsel to the Board of Gladstone Ports Corporation and served on the Queensland Governments Clean and Healthy Air for Gladstone Industry Reference Group.

-She holds a Masters degree in Business Administration from the University of Queensland, has completed the AICD Directors Course, is a Fellow of the Public Relations Industry of Australia and a Fellow of the Australian Institute of Company Directors.
+She holds a Master’s in Business Administration from the University of Queensland, has completed the AICD Directors Course and subsequent updates, is a Fellow of the Public Relations Industry of Australia and a Fellow of the Australian Institute of Company Directors.